 Protocol Security - Hardening the Device

-Throughput has always been paramount to an efficient document capture, process and output workflow.
-In today’s environment, a secure throughput architecture is even more critical.
-Organization administrative staff should make best efforts to ensure that the features that comprise MFP device protocols are configured appropriately to assist with minimizing the risk associated with being exploited by bad actors.
+Throughput has always been paramount to an efficient document capture process and output workflow.
+In today’s environment, secure throughput architecture is even more critical.
+Administrators should ensure that MFP device protocols are configured to help minimize the risk of a breach at the device.

 For more information or to request Device Hardening Services please contact your local Canon Solutions America representative or click here to have someone contact you.

 Note: Canon imageRUNNER ADVANCE Third Generation devices meet the IEEEE2600 Common Criteria.

 Today most MFP systems hard disk drive (HDD) protection features offer several options to keep data safe.
 An example of this would be a tamper proof Trusted Platform Module (TPM) and HDD Data Encryption to help ensure that your data is encrypted before storing it on the resident hard drive.
 Take advantage of the extended HDD options to protect data at rest on the device.

 - HDD Data Erase - Delete Job Data after each task by overwriting the null data or random data.
 Deletion Mode: Once with null data, Once with random data, 3 times with null data, or the DoD standard

 - With a HDD Data Erase Scheduler (Optional) you can set a daily, weekly and monthly schedule for overwriting temporary data on HDD

 - HDD Initialize – Overwrite modes supported for the HDD Initialize function include: